 Additionally, an in-depth knowledge of one’s own software is not an immediate guarantee for high-quality customer service.
 One example: both Oracle and SAP are not willing to commit to response and resolution SLAs for their service.

 However, Support Revolution has SLAs for both response and resolution, with our value-adding support services defined by ITIL processes.
-We are also prepared to provide our customers with service credits as recompense, should we miss our targets.

 When referring to the quality of service, Oracle likes to mention its ‘global operations’ with ‘engineers available around the clock.’
 Global coverage isn’t specific to the vendor either.
 Support Revolution has offices in the UK, India, Dubai, and Russia, all working to provide 24/7 support worldwide.